JosephineTella/Breast-Cancer-Prediction/README.md

 All six models achieved AUC scores above 0.99, indicating exceptional discriminative ability.
 The curves cluster tightly in the top-left corner, showing that all models can achieve very high true positive rates with minimal false positives.
 Across all three algorithms, applying PCA dimensionality reduction results in only marginal performance degradation (0.001-0.002 AUC drop).
 This suggests that the principal components successfully capture most of the variance needed for accurate classification.
-Across all three algorithms, applying PCA dimensionality reduction resulted in only marginal performance degradation (0.001-0.002 AUC drop).
-This suggests that the principal components successfully captured most of the variance needed for accurate classification.
 The fact that all three very different algorithms (linear, kernel-based, and distance-based) achieved nearly identical performance suggests the dataset has strong, consistent patterns that multiple approaches can capture effectively.

 ##### Cluster visualization (2D PCA)